bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ## Returning focus to the triggering element

-For accessibility reasons, it is desireable to return focus to the element that triggered the opening of the modal, when the modal closes. `<b-modal>` provides several methods and options for returning focus to the triggering element.
+For accessibility reasons, it is desirable to return focus to the element that triggered the opening of the modal, when the modal closes. `<b-modal>` provides several methods and options for returning focus to the triggering element.